San Antonio, TX, Schools for Auto Mechanics

 Automotive Service Technician Diploma

 South Texas Vocational Technical Institute's automotive service technician diploma program provides students with the knowledge and skills necessary to obtain an entry-level mechanic job.
-While the program can be completed in as little as 50 weeks, the school offers flexible scheduling options.
+While the program can be completed in as little as one year, the school offers flexible scheduling options.